-In this tutorial, we’ll show how to build a multi-module project with Maven.
+In this tutorial, we'll learn how to build a multi-module project with Maven.

-First, we’ll discuss what’s a multi-module project and have a look at the benefits of following this approach.
-Then we’ll set up our sample project.
+First, we'll discuss what a multi-module project is, and have a look at the benefits of following this approach.
+Then we'll set up our sample project.
 For a good introduction to Maven, check out this tutorial.

 A multi-module project is built from an aggregator POM that manages a group of submodules.
 In most cases, the aggregator is located in the project's root directory and must have packaging of type pom.

-By building the project through the aggregator POM, each project that has packaging type different than pom will result in a built archive file.
+By building the project through the aggregator POM, each project that has a packaging type different from pom will result in a built archive file.

 3. Benefits of Using Multi-Modules